arista-channel/acws/docs/a_wired/a01_lab.md

     No per interface configuration inconsistencies found.
     ```

-9. Looking at the interfaces down to the POD, let's valiadte the interface configuration
+9. Looking at the interfaces down to the POD, let's validate the interface configuration

     ```yaml
     show run interface Ethernet 1-2